geoyee/VDLdraw/README.md

 # VDLdraw

 Batch plot the log files exported from VisualDL using Matplotlib.
-At present, only mIoU and Acc of Evaluate in PaddleSeg can be exported.

 |                           VisualDL                           |                           VDLdraw                            |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |